exercism/docs/building/tracks/syllabus/README.md

 On GitHub you can mention the team @exercism/learning-mode.
 In Slack you can ask in the #learning-mode channel.
+Please email hello@exercism.org if you need an invitation to our Slack workspace.

 ## Getting started